Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Preliminaries

 \subsection{Global existence of solutions and attracting ball for the semi-flow}

-Since $V$ is assumed to be of class at least $\ccc^2$, the map $v\mapsto\nabla V(v)$ is of class at least $\ccc^1$, and therefore the nonlinearity $u(.)\mapsto -\nabla V\bigl(u(.)\bigr)$ in system~\cref{init_syst} is locally Lipschitz in $X$.
+Since $V$ is assumed to be of class $\ccc^2$, the function $u\mapsto\nabla V(u)$ is of class $\ccc^1$, and therefore the nonlinearity $u(\cdot)\mapsto -\nabla V\bigl(u(\cdot)\bigr)$ in system~\cref{init_syst} is locally Lipschitz in $X$.
 Thus local existence of solutions in that space follows from general results (see for instance Henry's book \cite{Henry_geomSemilinParab_1981}).